ImPeekaboo/mytools/README.md

 # Colab Tool's Code
-So, these tools are like kinda file downloader and manager for cloud storage on google colab, with a little bit customisation for me to easy use.
-Need rclone config to use these tools.
+So, this tool is like kinda file downloader and archiver on google colab.
+There is rclone too, so, you can transfer your files from colab directory to your cloud drive.
+Need rclone config to make transfer work.

 Open notebook here:
 <p align=center><a href="https://colab.research.google.com/github/ImPeekaboo/mytools/blob/main/peeklab.ipynb">